Rey Mysterio: No Limit Soldiers; Filthy Animals (1999–2001)

 At Millennium Final on November 16, Mysterio and Kidman lost to KroniK, but avenged their loss at Mayhem ten days later against KroniK and Alex Wright in a handicap match.
 At Starrcade on December 17, The Filthy Animals lost to The Harris Brothers and Jeff Jarrett in a Bunkhouse Brawl.
 After this, the Filthy Animals starting feuding with Team Canada, to whom they lost in a Penalty Box match at Sin on January 14, 2001.
 At SuperBrawl Revenge on February 18, Mysterio unsuccessfully challenged Chavo Guerrero Jr. for the Cruiserweight Championship.
 Kidman and Mysterio participated in a cruiserweight tag team tournament for the newly created WCW Cruiserweight Tag Team Championship and advanced to the final round, where they lost to Elix Skipper and Kid Romeo at Greed on March 18.
-On the final episode of Nitro on March 26, they defeated Skipper and Romeo in a rematch to win the Cruiserweight Tag Team Championship before WCW was sold to the World Wrestling Federation (WWF).
+On the final episode of Nitro on March 26, they defeated Skipper and Romeo in a rematch to win the WCW Cruiserweight Tag Team Championship before WCW was sold to the World Wrestling Federation (WWF).

 Consejo Mundial de Lucha Libre (2001)

-After WCW closed down, Mysterio started wrestling independently in Mexico.
-He made his first ever Consejo Mundial de Lucha Libre appearance, debuting in an eight-man tag team match.
-Mysterio wrestled a total of 10 matches in CMLL before returning to the United States.
+Mysterio Jr. debuted in the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) in November 2001.
+His first match took place at a show in Arena México in Mexico City that was broadcast by Televisa; at the show, he teamed with Antifaz del Norte, Black Warrior, and Felino to defeat Black Tiger, Juventud Guerrera, Nicho el Millonario, and Virus.
+He had a short feud with the villainous stable La Familia de Tijuana.
+He wrestled his final match for CMLL in December 2001, teaming with El Hijo del Santo, El Hombre Sin Nombre, and Mr. Águila to defeat Juventud Guerrera and members of La Familia de Tijuana in Puebla.

 Independent circuit and Puerto Rico (2002)

-Upon his return to the US, he worked in IWA Mid-South, the Xcitement Wrestling Federation and the Heartland Wrestling Association, with the likes of Eddie Guerrero and CM Punk.
-Mysterio traveled to Puerto Rico for the World Wrestling Council and defeated Eddie Colon for the WWC World Junior Heavyweight Championship on January 6, 2002, holding the belt until losing it back to Colon on April 6.
+Upon his return to the US, he worked in Independent Wrestling Association Mid-South, the Xcitement Wrestling Federation and the Heartland Wrestling Association, with the likes of Eddie Guerrero and CM Punk.
+Mysterio traveled to Puerto Rico for the World Wrestling Council and defeated Eddie Colón for the WWC World Junior Heavyweight Championship on January 6, 2002, holding the belt until losing it back to Colón on April 6.